 If you’d like to send an email, you’ll be required to fill in a subject and body.
 You can use merge fields in both the subject and body, and we’ve provided you dropdowns you can use to copy-paste the exact text you’ll need to use two types of merge fields:

 - Salutation Merge Field: In this dropdown, you’ll find merge fields that you could use in your salutation to individuals who will be receiving this email (Investor Contacts).
-For example, this is where you’ll find Contact Name or Contact First Name.
+For example, this is where you’ll find the Contact Name or Contact First Name.

 - Email Body Merge Field: In this dropdown, you’ll find merge fields that you might use in the subject or body of your email – for example, Amount or Due Date.